Carlos-Reiss/carlos-reiss/README.md

 - 🌱 I'm currently studying more about ReactJS and NodeJS applying it to a personal project

-- ⚡ Fun fact: I love beaches 🏖️
+- ⚡ Fun fact: I like to discover new beaches 🏖️

 <br/>